Barbara Schellhammer: Biography

-She habilitated in 2018 at the University of Hildesheim (venia legendi Cultural Philosophy) with her work on Fremdheitserfahrungen und die Sorge um sich selbst.
+She finished her post-doc work (Habilitation) in 2018 at the University of Hildesheim with her work on Fremdheitserfahrungen und die Sorge um sich selbst.
 Untersuchungen zur Entwicklung der Fremdheitsfähigkeit einer Person.
-In 2019 she became Professor for Intercultural Social Transformation and the director of the Center for Social and Development Studies at the MSP.
-Currently her main research interest lies in intercultural philosophy, the phenomenology of the alien, identity and self-care practices, peace studies and conflict-transformation.
+In 2019 she became the first female Professor at the MSP with a research chair for Intercultural Social Transformation.
+At the same time, she became the director of the Center for Social and Development Studies at the MSP.
+Currently her main research interest lies in the area of anthropology, intercultural philosophy, the phenomenology of the alien, peace studies and conflict-transformation.